Vanguard 15

-The Vanguard 15 is an American sailing dinghy that was designed by Bob Ames as a one-design racer and first built in 1992.
+The Vanguard 15 is an American planing sailing dinghy that was designed by Bob Ames as a one-design racer and first built in 1992.

 Production

 The design was built by Team Vanguard in the United States and later by LaserPerformance, but is no longer in production.

 Design

 The Vanguard 15 is a recreational sailboat, built predominantly of fiberglass.
 It has a fractional sloop rig with aluminum spars, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a retractable daggerboard.
 It displaces 200 lb and is capable of planing upwind.

 The boat has a draft of 3.42 ft with the daggerboard extended and 6 in with it retracted, allowing beaching or ground transportation on a trailer or car roof rack.

 For sailing the design is equipped with a boom vang and the mainsail and jib have windows for improved visibility.
 The halyards are external and the mast is of a non-tapered design.
 The boat is normally raced with a crew of two sailors.

+The design has a hull speed of 5.19 kn.